bkuzmanoski/macos-vscode-development-scaffold/README.md

 # macOS App Development using VSCode

-This repository contains my personal scaffold for developing macOS applications.
-It uses an Xcode project but all development is done in VSCode.
+This repository contains my VSCode scaffold for developing macOS applications.
+It uses an Xcode project for bundling but all development is done in VSCode.
 It makes a bunch of assumptions about development environment, workflow, app signing, services used, etc., so it may not be suitable for your needs.

 ## Features

 - Swift LSP support
-- Debugging using CodeLLDB with pretty-printing for console output
+- Debugging using LLDB with pretty-printing for console output
 - Automated release script (publishes to GitHub Releases, uploads dSYMs to Sentry, etc.)
 - And some other things...